MagicMirrorOrg/MagicMirror/README.md

    **Note:** If you used the installer script.
 This step is already done for you.

 2. Modify your required settings. \
-   Note: You'll can check your configuration running `npm run config:check` in `/home/pi/MagicMirror`.
+   Note: You can check your configuration running `npm run config:check` in `/home/pi/MagicMirror`.

 The following properties can be configured: